-- 2.10.1 All drivers must undertake equality, diversity, disability, and safeguarding training and produce a certificate of completion.
+- 2.10.1 All drivers must undertake equality, diversity, disability, and safeguarding training and produce a certificate of completion with our training provider.
 Applicants must complete this training before a licence is issued.
 During training, account will be taken of language proficiency in addition to a geographical knowledge test if required.
+The knowledge test referred to at para 2.8 will form part of the training. - 2.10.2 The Authority will identify a suitable training provider which can be found on the Council's website

+Button on taxis - Licensing Law and Practice 4th Ed.
+Bloomsbury Professional at para.
+10.21

-The knowledge test referred to at para 2.8 will form part of the training. - 2.10.2 The authority will identify a suitable training provider which can be found in the Council's list of contacts. - 2.10.3 Existing holders of a driver's licence will complete the training within a period of 18 months following the formal adoption of this policy.
-Where a licence is allowed to expire before reapplication the full training will be required.
+- 2.10.3 Existing holders of a driver's licence will complete the training within a period of 18 months following the formal adoption of this policy.
+Where a licence is allowed to expire before re-application the full training will be required.
 A further licence will not be issued until the training has been completed. - 2.10.4 The holder of an issued driver's licence will be expected to undertake refresher training prior to each application to re-licence thereafter (or renew). - 2.10.5 The Authority may require drivers to undertake other specified training during the life of the licence where it is proportionate and necessary to do so e.g. as directed by the Regulatory Committee following a formal hearing.